milgor931/cse15l-lab-reports/lab2.md

 # Part 2

-A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
-An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown) The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
-The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown) Briefly describe why the fix addresses the issue.

 ### The (Before) Buggy Method to Test
 This method is supposed to take in an integer array as an input and generate a new array and return it with the elements of the original array in reversed order.